 We finish our pizza.
 So much for celebrating B School success.

 We encourage David to stay with Carol as late as she allows, to give us time alone together in our shared room.
 Based on prior evenings I figure we have about thirty minutes to work out our horniness.
 Jack’s pouting is a result of the lack of alone time with me.
 After David leaves, we’re on a mission to get in as many orgasms as possible.
-He quickly gets off as we struggled out of our clothes and wrangle dueling dicks.
+He quickly gets off as we struggle out of our clothes and wrangle dueling dicks.
 It’s my turn to fuck him as I haven’t cum.
 We go back and forth, until I’ve cum twice and he’s satisfied.
 We are laying in bed talking when Minehan sticks his head inside the door.

 “No pretendin’ to be so innocent in bed together, the odor of teen spirit gives you away.”
 He runs to open the window.
 A blast of New England winter causes Jack and me to burrow under the blankets.